cekbote/coredns_ml_plugin/README.md

   <img src="https://github.com/chanakyaekbote/coredns_ml_plugin/blob/master/readme_assets/malicious_app_2.PNG" width="400"/>
 </p>

-- __Analysis of Benign Domain Names Graph:__ The application allows the user to visualize the top 20 benign domains queried as a bar graph.
+- __Analysis of Benign Domain Names:__ The application allows the user to visualize the top 20 benign domains queried, as a bar graph.
 It also displays a list of all the benign domains queried which can be seen via a toggle switch in the same window.
 This allows the user to gain a general picture of all the benign domain names queried and also helps in identifying model